abhi3700/toe_contracts/README.md

 			- For this, we can use `eos-api` codebase & market API inside the action.
 		+ Q. Should the __fare_crypto_est__/__fare_crypto_est__ converted from __fare_est__/__fare_act__ be at Market price during __ride_request__ or __finish_ride__?
 			- Need to be voted out for this decision.
 Most probably, we should go with __ride_request__.
 Or else, it's left with the community.
+* A person can have more than one accounts.
+E.g. A __"validator"__ if wants to make ride, they can by creating a separate eosio account.
+But voting will be considered only for one account i.e. corresponding to profile hash.
+* In Govern contract, the user types (driver/commuter/validator) will be eligible for different agenda.
+	- E.g. For agenda-1, the voters eligible are driver/commuter.
+	- E.g. For agenda-2, the voters eligible are commuter/validator.

 * References
 	- [Anonymous Voting on Blockchain by cc32d9](https://github.com/cc32d9/cc32d9_ideas_for_EOSIO/blob/master/Anonymous_Voting_on_Blockchain.md)